janbridley/janbridley/README.md

 I'm **Jen Bradley**, a PhD researcher studying colloidal self-assembly through the lens of molecular simulation.
+I place a particular focus on the role of particle geometry in assembling and stabilizing complex phases.